doc-ai/net-runner-ios/Pods/TensorIO/README.md

 A TF Lite model is contained in a single *.tflite* file.
 All the operations and weights required to perform inference with a model are included in this file.

 However, a model may have other assets that are required to interpret the resulting inference.
-For example, an MNIST image classification model will output 1000 values corresponding to the softmax probability that a particular object has been recognized in an image.
+For example, an ImageNet image classification model will output 1000 values corresponding to the softmax probability that a particular object has been recognized in an image.
 The model doesn't match probabilities to their labels, for example "rocking chair" or "lakeside", it only outputs numeric values.
 It is left to us to associate the numeric values with their labels.

 Rather than requiring a developer to do this in application space and consequently store the lables in a text file or in some code somewhere in the application, TensorIO wraps models in a bundle and allows model builders to include additional assets in that bundle.

-A TensorIO bundle is just a folder with an extension that identifies it as such.
-For TF Lite models, the extension is *.tfbundle*.
+A TensorIO bundle is just a folder with an extension that identifies it as such: *.tiobundle*.
 Assets may be included in this bundle and then referenced from model specific code.

-*When you use your own models with TensorIO, make sure to put them in a folder with the .tfbundle extension.*
+*When you use your own models with TensorIO, make sure to put them in a folder with the .tiobundle extension.*

 A TensorIO TF Lite bundle has the following directory structure:

 ```
-mymodel.tfbundle
+mymodel.tiobundle
   - model.tflite
   - model.json
   - assets